14.8 C

 Thus, the annual revenue per decare for producers would be:

 Producers typically sell lower-tier Bordeaux wines at wholesale prices, significantly lower than retail prices.
-If the retail price is about €4 per bottle, producers often receive €1.20 to €2 per bottle, depending on distribution costs and margins.
+If the retail price is approximately €4 per bottle, producers typically receive between €1.20 and €2 per bottle, depending on distribution costs and margins.

 • For 1,000 bottles at €2 per bottle: €2,000 per decare.